Welcome to the culture book, the book about us at Thatsup!

-Then we’re also a restaurant and city guide, so of course there will be a lot of fun side activities.
+We’re also a restaurant and city guide, so of course there are a lot of fun side activities.
 More about that later.

 Welcome home to Thatsup

 We’ve worked in a number of offices over the years, but it wasn’t until March 2019 that we moved into the amazing space we now inhabit.
 We really love our office.
 Not just because it’s a stone’s throw from Lilla Ego, a short walk from Flippin’ Burgers and a short crawl from Grus Grus wine bar.
 But because it’s exactly the kind of office we’ve always dreamed of working in.
 Soft, stylish carpets in the conference and chill rooms, adjustable desks and various working stations depending on whether you feel like working at a desk, a communal table or on the sofa.

 If it’s cold, we turn on the heating, if we’re sweating we put the AC on, and everyone can control both the music and lighting with mobile apps.
 The large screen in the conference room can be connected for remote meetings when, for example, half the tech team are in Bali escaping the winter or Carro in Gothenburg rings in for a sales meeting.
 All wireless, of course.